 - Peter Angelos Distinguished Professorship in Surgery

-- Robert Buxton Chair in Surgery
+- Dr. Robert W. Buxton Chair, Department of Surgery

 - Thomas and Marie Hales Distinguished Professorship in Surgery